-- Lethal DMPs are now issued for up to 12 months whereas previously they were restricted to 6 months. - The need for an on-site inspection has been removed during the current drought declared period. - The Toowoomba office of the Wildlife Management Unit has been assigned macropod DMPs as their highest priority. - Additional staff have been assigned to deliver a seven-day turn around on macropod DMPs. - Information has been made available on the department's website to assist landholders to complete applications and understand the DMP process more efficiently.
+- Lethal DMPs are issued for up to 12 months. - The need for an on-site inspection has been removed during the current drought declared period. - The Toowoomba office of the Wildlife Management Unit has been assigned macropod DMPs as their highest priority. - EHP staff have been assigned to deliver a seven-day turn around on macropod DMPs. - Information has been made available on the department's website to assist landholders to complete applications and understand the DMP process more efficiently.

-Despite a significant increase from landholders applying for DMPs in 2014 the total take under this permit system remains below the allowable quota (Figure 18).
-For comparative purposes, a summary of the macropods taken under DMPs for each species for 2006-2014 is outlined in Figure 19.
+Despite a significant increase from landholders applying for DMPs in 2015 the total take under this permit system remains below the allowable quota (Figure 18).
+For comparative purposes, a summary of the macropods taken under DMPs for each species for 2006-2015 is outlined in Figure 19.

-Figure 18 - Macropod quota and take for damage mitigation permits in 2014
+Figure 18-Macropod quota and take for damage mitigation permits in 2015

-Figure 19 - Macropods taken under damage mitigation permits 2006-2014
+Figure 19-Macropods taken under damage mitigation permits 2006-2015